AtoZconcept/mytest/README.md

-This only about testing different things out
+## This only about testing different things out

-*PID
-*PPID
+* PID
+* PPID
+* simple shell
+* if and else statemeny
+* functions, nested loops